linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster.md

 Your Hadoop installation is now configured and ready to run.

-## Running and monitoring HDFS
+## Run and monitor HDFS

-This section will walk through starting HDFS on NameNode and DataNodes, And monitoring that everything is working and interacting with HDFS data.
+This section will walk through starting HDFS on NameNode and DataNodes, and monitoring that everything is properly working and interacting with HDFS data.

-### Starting and Stopping HDFS
+### Start and Stop HDFS

 1. Start the HDFS by running the following script from *node-master*: